-The incident reporting section of electronic management system may be used to communicate with the Office of Experiential Learning in an official and confidential manner.
-Logged incidents may include anything you feel the school should be aware of including any concerns regarding your student, preceptor, or other rotation site staff or work-related accidents (e.g. needle sticks).
+The incident reporting section of electronic management system may be used to communicate with the OEL in an official and confidential manner.
+Logged incidents may include anything you feel the school should be aware of, including any concerns regarding your student, preceptor, or other rotation site staff or work-related accidents (e.g. needle sticks).
 The OEL will receive notice of all incidents added to the system and will follow up with students and/or preceptors as appropriate.
-Students are also strongly encouraged to contact (phone or email) the OEL directly with any concerns for immediate assistance.
 Specific directions for reporting incidents can be found in the electronic management system Student User Guide on the experiential learning website (http://pharmacy.hsc.wvu.edu/experiential-learning/).